Michael-J-Son/Michael-J-Son.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 Meticulous and analytical researcher with expertise in molecular biology techniques and data analysis.
 Detail-oriented and methodical professional proficient in conducting rigorous experimental research utilizing state-of-the-art equipment.
 Familiar with gathering, cleaning, and organizing data for use by technical and non-technical personnel.
 Advanced understanding of statistical, algebraic, and other analytical techniques.
-Reliable team player with excellent communication and problem-solving skills.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/MichaelSon.pdf" "newtab" >}}résumé{{< /staticref >}}.